WebberZone/popular-authors/readme.txt

 Popular Authors has been rewritten to use classes and autoloading.

 * Features:
+	* New style options: Choose between a Card Layout or Left Thumbs
+	* New filter: `wzpa_custom_template` which can be used to override the Popular Authors HTML output
 	* New filters: `wzpa_query_fields`, `wzpa_query_join`, `wzpa_query_where`, `wzpa_query_groupby`, `wzpa_query_orderby` and `wzpa_query_limits` to modify the Popular Authors mySQL query

 * Bug fixes: